jbeda/jaw/README.md

   - attribute _children_: a list of **Node**s
   - attribute _modifiers_: a list of **Modifier**s
   - Core rendering attributes - transform, fill, stroke
+  - It is expected that custom Nodes will be created.
 - **Modifier**: Rendering middleware.
 Takes a set of **DrawPrimitives**, modifies them and returns a set of **DrawPrimitives**.
 - **RenderPrimitive**: a thing that can be drawn.
 Need more detail but likely to start with a simple path construct.
+Generally, we don't expect users to create new RenderPrimitives.
 - Core Types: Color, Vector, AffineMatrix
 - **ValueGenerator**: a thing that produce values that can be referenced in various places.
 Probably includes timelines and noise functions.